Entropies in $\mu$-framework of canonical metrics and K-stability, I -- Archimedean aspect: Perelman's W-entropy and $\mu$-cscK metrics: Introduction

 Conversely, when the ``temperature'' is sufficiently high $-\lambda \gg 0$, the possible states $\xi$ associated to some $\mu^\lambda$-cscK metrics are uniquely determined for each ``temperature'' $-\lambda$ (cf. \cite[Theorem B (3)]{Ino2}), and is characterized as the minimizer of the $\mu$-volume functional.
 As ``temperature'' heats up $-\lambda \to + \infty$, the rescaled state $\lambda \xi$ converge to the extremal vector field $\xi_{\mathrm{ext}}$ (cf. \cite[Theorem D]{Ino2}).
 This implies the $\mu^\lambda$-scalar curvature converge to the extremal scalar curvature as $\lambda \to -\infty$:

-Based on this observation, we showed the following in \cite{Ino2} and \cite{Lah1, Ino3}, respectively. \begin{itemize} \item If there is an extremal metric in $L$, we can construct by perturbation a family $\{ \omega_\lambda \}_{\lambda \ll 0}$ of $\mu^\lambda$-cscK metrics in $L$ converging to the extremal metric as $\lambda \to -\infty$.
+Based on this observation, we showed the following in \cite{Ino2} and \cite{Ino3} (the latter is essentially due to \cite{Lah1}), respectively. \begin{itemize} \item If there is an extremal metric in $L$, we can construct by perturbation a family $\{ \omega_\lambda \}_{\lambda \ll 0}$ of $\mu^\lambda$-cscK metrics in $L$ converging to the extremal metric as $\lambda \to -\infty$.

 \item Conversely, if there are $\mu^\lambda$-cscK metrics in $L$ (or just $\mu^\lambda$K-semistable) for every $- \infty < \lambda \ll 0$, then $(X, L)$ is relatively K-semistable. \end{itemize} Therefore, we can understand extremal metric (resp. relative K-stability) as the limit of $\mu^\lambda$-cscK metrics (resp. $\mu^\lambda$K-stability).